* Images shown are of mature plants

 |Mature Height:||12-15 ft.|

 |Does Not Ship To:||AZ, AR, CA, ID, LA, WA|

-Growing Zones: 5-9 outdoors(hardy down to -10℉) 5-9 outdoors
+Growing Zones: 5-9 outdoors(hardy down to -10℉)

 The Largest Peaches You Can Grow

-If the thought of summer is synonymous with the aroma and thrill of picking fresh peaches, we have great news!
-Early White Giant Peaches ripen sooner than other varieties of peaches.
-You’ll get a large harvest of juicy, sweet, aromatic peaches at the beginning of July, year after year.
-Early White Giant Peach trees can produce over 60 pounds of peaches annually!
+Big, robust peaches, fast and without hassle – the Early White Giant is aptly named for its quick growth and major production.
+Early White Giant Peaches ripen sooner than other varieties of peaches, so you’ll get a large harvest of juicy, sweet, aromatic peaches at the beginning of June, year after year.

 Early White Giant Peach Tree Pollination